ajcastanedag/UASPlan/App/Protocols/2_EquipmentPreFlightList.md

 CHECK:
 * transfer mission to controller or tablet
 * check connection controller - drone - mission planning software
+* check setting of "return to home" (is it activated? is the height reasonable), max. allowed height to fly with the drone set properly?, is object avoidance activated?
+* check controller to be in Positioning mode

 ToDo:
 * print all necessary documents for the field (flight permission, checklists, emergency protocol, flight execution, ...) and take them with you
 * note down the place where you planed your starting spot and print a map (helpful in case of emergence and to explain Leitstelle the position of your flight)
+* check on the weather conditions for tomorrow

 overview of battery and controller charging times: